Client: Collège Boréal

-J.L.
-Richards & Associates Limited (JLR) was retained by Collège Boréal to provide multidisciplinary design and contract administration services for a new 55,972 ft² facility to meet the growing demand for Collège Boréal’s educational programs at the Timmins campus.
+JLR was retained by Collège Boréal to provide multidisciplinary design and contract administration services for a new 55,972 ft² facility to meet the growing demand for Collège Boréal’s educational programs at the Timmins campus.
 The new design consolidated all programs previously offered from several different sites into a single integrated facility.
 Additionally, the curriculum was expanded with a professions and trades program to address the growing shortage of skilled trades in the region.

 The state-of-the-art technical wing included millwright, heavy duty mechanics, multipurpose workshops, and electronics and electrical laboratories.
 During the tender of the project, JLR’s scope of work was expanded to include an additional 15,069 ft² of classrooms for the Université de Hearst.
 Construction of the Collège Boréal Timmins Campus was completed in September of 2009, followed by the Université de Hearst building in December of the same year.
 Both buildings were completed on time and on budget.